heapsofjoy/my-minecraft-run-script/README.md

 This is a Windows batch script to help you easily configure and start a Minecraft server.
 It includes options for custom memory allocation, port selection, and advanced server optimizations with Aikar's flags.
 The script also supports automatic restarts in case of crashes.

 ## Features
+- **Automatic Jar File Detection**: Choose which .jar you want to run or automatically chooses for you
 - **Memory Allocation**: Choose how much memory (RAM) to allocate to your server.
 - **Port Configuration**: Customize the port your server listens on.
 - **Aikar's Flags**: Enable optimized Java flags for improved server performance.